h8liu-archives/luna/readme.md

 undocumented and largely monolithic (not so clearly modularized) monsters, and I alone simply will not have the energy to refactor them without a huge amount of help from the developer community.
-The development of these process, on the other hand, is often driven by bug fixes, feature requests and project deadlines, and the developers who understand the code well often has no fundamental interests on code refactoring at this stage.
+The development of these projects, on the other hand, is often driven by bug fixes, feature requests and project deadlines, and the developers who understand the code well often has no fundamental interests on code refactoring at this stage.
 Therefore, again, I decide to